Endogenous structural transformation in economic development: Introduction

 \section{Introduction}

-The task of this paper is to develop a method for modeling endogenous structural transformation and efficient resource allocation in a market economy from the early, catching-up stage to the advanced, sustained stage.
+The goal of this paper is to develop a framework of modeling endogenous structural transformation and efficient resource allocation in a market economy during different development stages.
 Following North (1981), we define ``structure'' as the characteristics of an economy, which are the basic determinants of economic activities with three attributes, namely, structurality, durationality, and transformality, on which we will elaborate in the next section. \footnote{The literature has not yet provided a widely accepted definition of the economic structure of an economy.
 In this paper, economic structure refers to a collection of basic determinants of the composition and organization of production, consumption, distribution, exchange, and other economic activities in an economy.
 This mainly includes production structures, technological structures, market structures, consumer preference or consumption structures, population structures, financial system structures, trade structures, and even institutional and cultural structures in an economy.

 In addition to a country's economic characteristics, economists consider noneconomic characteristics as determinants of economic activities.
 For instance, Kuznets (1966, p.437) assumes that ``the economic and many noneconomic characteristics of social structure are interrelated as both causes and effects," and illustrates ``some of the noneconomic characteristics associated with differences in economic development and structure between underdeveloped and developed countries bear upon: (1) demographic patterns, (2) political structure, and (3) cultural aspects."